prometheus-operator/runbooks/content/runbooks/kubernetes/KubeClientErrors.md

 ## Meaning

-Kubernetes API server client is experiencing some errors.
+Kubernetes API server client is experiencing over 1% error rate in the last 15 minutes.

 ## Impact